aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 I have become one with my evil deeds, for I have allowed the yetser hara to seduce me.
 I did not think about having to stand in judgment, but only followed the passions of my heart.
 Ribono shel Olam, were I to wish to confess all my sins before your Holy Name, the days would go by and I would not have completed the accounting of my bitter transgressions, which are so numerous.
 There are the sins I committed intentionally and those I committed unintentionally.[foot]Cf. the al khet litany in the High Holy Day liturgy.[/foot] Ribono shel Olam, I beseech you.
-As I have washed my sins with my tears, so may you cleanse me from sin.
-Omeyn.
+As I have washed my sins with my tears, so may you cleanse me from sin. <em>Omeyn</em>.
 </div></td></tr>